 14.8 Ken Wilber Integralism and the Critical Reaction

 In relation to religion, neither Wilber nor Meyerhoff mention the provocative detail that Nagarjuna “according to some scholars was not a Mahayanist at all” (Shepherd, Some Philosophical Critiques and Appraisals, p.
 98).
-Wilber tends very much to stress the supercession of Hinayana Buddhism by Mahayana, using an evolutionary argument in Up from Eden that was contested by the present writer over a decade ago.
+Wilber tends very much to stress the supercession of Hinayana Buddhism by Mahayana, using an evolutionary argument in Up from Eden that was contested by the present writer many years ago.
 The counter-argument was ignored by American integralism, for whom Brits are virtually a martian race who expired in the Georgian era.

 At the close of the 1990s, Ken Wilber founded the Integral Institute in Colorado.
-There have since been accusations of a cult-like approach from diverse critics, and extending to associations with the founding member Andrew Cohen.
-See Geoffrey D. Falk, “Norman Einstein”: The Dis-Integration of Ken Wilber (2008), an online book.
-The Falk critique is lengthy, accusing Wilber of inaccuracy and narcissism, and opposing the Integral Institute.
+There have since been accusations of a cult-like approach from diverse critics, extending to associations with the founding member Andrew Cohen.
+See Geoffrey D. Falk, “Norman Einstein”: The Dis-Integration of Ken Wilber (2009).
+The Falk critique is lengthy, accusing Wilber of inaccuracy and narcissism.
 See also the more compact coverage in Michel Bauwens, The Cult of Ken Wilber.
 This contribution comes from a former fan of Wilber who subsequently complained of several tendencies perceived as serious flaws.

-Visser is webmaster of the prominent Wilber discussion site at integralworld.net.
-He proved resistant to the new Wilber opus Integral Spirituality (2006).
-Visser observes that “it takes Wilber 178 pages to get to the topic of religion proper (in a book the main text of which is little over 200 pages).”
-Refer to Visser, “Simply Too Much,” October 16th 2006, at Wilber Watch.
-The same blog assesses Wilber’s subsequent book The Integral Vision (2007), which Visser describes as “a rehash of material from Integral Spirituality” plus “a lot of flashy techno-erotic illustrations, and a couple of ‘1-minute exercises’ included in Integral Life Practice.”
-See “Wilber Assessment vs. Advertising,” September 19th 2007.
+Visser is webmaster of the discussion site integralworld, formerly committed to promoting Wilber.
+Visser proved resistant to the new Wilber opus Integral Spirituality (2006).
+Visser observes: “It takes Wilber 178 pages to get to the topic of religion proper (in a book the main text of which is little over 200 pages).”
+Quote from Visser, Simply Too Much, October 16th 2006, at Wilber Watch.
+Visser described Wilber’s subsequent book The Integral Vision (2007) as “a rehash of material from Integral Spirituality” plus “a lot of flashy techno-erotic illustrations, and a couple of ‘1-minute exercises’ included in Integral Life Practice” (Wilber Assessment vs. Advertising, September 19th 2007).

 14.9 The Wild West Blog Showdown

 In June 2006, a key event in the Ken Wilber drama unfolded.
 The pundit of integral spirituality delivered a broadside on the web against his critics.
+See Wilber, What We Are, That We See Part 1: Response to Some Recent Criticism in a Wild West Fashion (June 8th, 2006).
 To be more specific, his former supporter Frank Visser was here the major target.
 Wilber’s memorable response to criticism was couched in a “Wild West” idiom explicitly associated with Wyatt Earp.
 This blog assault included vulgar phrases of questionable relevance.
-Yet the main scenario here was Marshal Wilber’s intent to corner the outlaws and then ride on, “transcending and including more outlaws than any lawman dude type person in history.”
+The main scenario here was Marshal Wilber’s intent to corner the outlaws and then ride on, “transcending and including more outlaws than any lawman dude type person in history.”
 Moreover, the transcender was “riding off into the sunset of integral peace and harmony.”

 14.10 Neoperennialism in Question

-Despite his promotion of Zen, Vajrayana Buddhism, and a transpersonalist version of Advaita Vedanta, Wilber has sometimes reflected the biases of the American Human Potential Movement that was nurtured at Esalen in the 1960s.
-For instance, five major traditions in the history of religion were stigmatised by Ken Wilber in his longest work with a marked degree of unsympathetic accusation.
+Despite his promotion of Zen, Vajrayana Buddhism, and a transpersonalist version of Advaita Vedanta, Wilber has reflected biases of the American Human Potential Movement, nurtured at Esalen in the 1960s.
+For instance, five major traditions in the history of religion were stigmatised by Ken Wilber, in his longest work, with a marked degree of unsympathetic accusation.
 The crime alleged is ascetic repression.
 The traditions named are Gnosticism, Manichaeism, Theravada Buddhism, a type of Advaita Vedanta, and all forms of Christianity (Sex, Ecology, Spirituality, p.
 520).
 Even Aristotle is added to the list of disdained parties.

-“Many of the exemplars involved here were ascetics and disciplined contemplatives committed strongly to an other-worldly ideal not palatable to many modern Americans of the post-hippy era.
+Many of the exemplars involved here were ascetics and disciplined contemplatives committed strongly to an other-worldly ideal not palatable to many modern Americans of the post-hippy era.
 The moderns under discussion are in no position to pass a judgment upon non-American spirituality in view of their own contrary tastes.
-Those moderns are a product of American capitalism and the hippy generation of hedonistic values mushrooming in shallow themes of ‘non-repression’.”
+Those moderns are a product of American capitalism and the hippy generation of hedonistic values mushrooming in shallow themes of ‘non-repression’.
 (Shepherd, Some Philosophical Critiques and Appraisals, 2004, p.
 98)